Justice Willet's Dissent in

 disbarment or suspension from practice of law term during fully probated sentence)

-of jail and probation, and BODA must suspend under Rule 8.06 (up to the length of the
+combination of jail and probation, and BODA must suspend under Rule 8.06 (up to the

-probated sentence) if the sentence is fully probated.
-Because Caballero’s sentence was
+length of the probated sentence) if the sentence is fully probated.
+Because Caballero’

-fully probated, I would hold that BODA was only authorized to suspend his license.
+s sentence was fully probated, I would hold that BODA was only authorized to

 IN THE MATTER OF ROLANDO CABALLERO